gmalmquist/drawall/README.md

 Or you can just run `build.sh` yourself, serve the static files with your favorite teeny webserver (`python3 -m http.server` is my go-to, but ofc you could also use `caddy` or smth).
 It's just a static site, so there's no actual backend to spin up.

 Note that for the files for which order matters, the order is determined by the list hardcoded in `build.sh`.

+### tech debt
+Much of the initial development was written feverishly on little sleep, resulting in some less than ideal code quality.
+I'd like to (1) add a proper build system / webpack / etc, (2) add literally any unit tests, and (3) do lots of cleanup (in that order).

+### dependencies
+the only actual library dependency currently is [minewt](https://github.com/kanwren/minewt), a very minimal newtype library with no runtime overhead.